DeckerSU/komodo-explorers-install/docker/README.md

+**kmdexplorer** is an Insight Explorer for Komodo and assetchains, providing blockchain exploration and transaction tracking capabilities.

 ### How to start the explorer with Docker?

 Docker feature for launch explorers in in early alpha version.
 Take this into account before usage.